Detroit2077/metaETHproject/README.md

 ```

 ## Executing program
-Open the contract file tokenContract in your preferred Solidity development environment (e.g., Remix).
+Open the contract file tokenContract on your preferred Solidity development environment (e.g., Remix).
 Compile the contract:
 ```sh
 In Remix, click on the side section called "Solidity Compiler" and then compile it using "Compile tokenContract.sol"